railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 and password so that the Open ERP server can connect to it.
 Tiny's web-based documentation gives full and current details.

-If you had previously tried to install the all-in-one version of Open ERP, you'd best uninstall that in case its embedded PostgreSQL installation interferes with your stand-alone installation.

 Connecting users on other PCs to the Open ERP server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^